 Boom Truck Crane Operator: you operate a large construction vehicle that has a crane at the rear of the truck in order to lift heavy items onto the truck bed.

 Mobile Crane Operator: you operate a crane designed to travel to different parts of a job site.
-Mobile cranes do work a boom truck can’t do such as higher lifts, heavier loads, and lifts that need a longer reach.

 Am I Suited For This Job?